adamburkegh/statesnap-miner/README.md

 If using the data beyond preliminary investigatory work, please do reach out to the experts at the Lee-Campbell group, and of course cite their work.

 ### References
-Burke, A., Leemans, S.J.J, Wynn, M.T., and Campbell, C.D.
+Burke, A.T., Leemans, S.J.J, Wynn, M.T., and Campbell, C.D.
 (2023).
 State Snapshot Process Discovery on Career Paths of Qing Dynasty Civil Servants.
 ICPM2023.

+Burke, A.T., Leemans, S.J.J, Hou, Y., Wynn, M.T., and Campbell, C.D. (forthcoming).
+State-Based Career Path Discovery and Comparison
+For Qing Civil Servants 1830-1904

 Chen, B., Campbell, C., Ren, Y., & Lee, J. (2020).
 Big Data for the Study of Qing Officialdom: The China Government Employee Database-Qing (CGED-Q).
 Journal of Chinese History, 4(2), 431–460. https://doi.org/10.1017/jch.2020.15